 Our Mission is to preserve and enhance the site and significance of the Lafayette Hillside Memorial.

-Our Vision is an impactful, and inclusive memorial which recognizes,and honors national service contributions and encourages individual and public reflection on the unintended, unseen and unexamined costs of war.
+Our Vision is an impactful, and inclusive memorial that recognizes,and honors national service contributions and encourages individual and public reflection on the unintended, unseen and unexamined costs of war.

 What We Do

 We maintain the Crosses of Lafayette and have for over 12 years kept the site clean, safe, and compliant with local fire codes.

 We update the number on the sign, we repair the crosses as required and facilitate the personalization of crosses as needed.

 We perpetuate our mission through events, building relationships throughout the community, and by caring for the Memorial and the people it serves.

 We facilitate workshops, respond to inquiries by the media and those that want to know more or get involved.

 We build partnerships with veterans advocacy groups, local Boy and Girl Scout troops, church youth groups, local artists and documentarians, philanthropists, state and federal politicians, teachers, religious leaders and the news media.